Starrett City: Description

 Starrett City has its own power plant, the Starrett City Cogeneration Facility, located at 165 Elmira Loop on the east side of Starrett City.
 The power plant opened in 1973 and provides electricity, heating, cooling, and hot water to all residents of Starrett City.
 It is self-sufficient enough that during the 1977 New York City blackout, the complex was able to provide its own power.
-There is also a sewage treatment plant next to the cogeneration facility, called the 26th Ward Wastewater Treatment Plant.
+There is a sewage treatment plant next to the cogeneration facility, called the 26th Ward Wastewater Treatment Plant.
 The treatment plant, located on a 57.3 acre plot, can filter up to 170,000,000 gal per day from the sewage systems in Brownsville, Canarsie, and East New York.
 The treatment plant and cogeneration facility were formerly operationally separate.
 However, in 1982, the city government began giving the treatment plant's methane emissions and thousands of gallons of treated cold water to the cogeneration facility, in exchange for hot water from the cogen facility.

 At the southeast corner of the complex on Van Siclen Avenue is the complex's community and recreation center, which opened in 1978 and is located across the street from the treatment plant.
 It features a pool and tennis club, an auditorium, and other recreational facilities.
 It is now called the Brooklyn Sports Club.
 Starrett City also has its own boxing gym, Starrett City Boxing.
 It was also opened in 1978, inside the parking garage at Hornell Loop near the south end of the complex.
 It is home to many world champion boxers, including Zab Judah, Shannon Briggs, Dmitriy Salita, Luis Collazo, and Will Rosinsky.